Goinza/Plugins-for-SRPG-Studio/Combat Art/$readme.txt

 Combat Arts
 By Goinza
-Version 2.3
+Version 3.0
-August 12, 2020
+September 5, 2021

 INTRODUCTION
-This plugin allows you to use Combat Arts, which are attacks with special effect at the expense of more weapon uses per attack.
+This plugin allows you to use Combat Arts, which are special actions or attacks that have additional cost, either with life, weapon uses or the new (and optional) stamina stat.
-For example, you can make an attack that deals more damage but cost 2 weapon uses instead of 1.
-This system also allows for adding effects from skills to the attack, and restrict the combat art to a specific weapon or weapon type.

 IMPORTANT: This plugin only works for player-controlled units.
 AI units can't use combat arts.

+ATTACK AND ACTION COMBAT ARTS
+As mentioned earlier, they are two types of combat arts: one made for attacks and other for non-offensive actions.
+The attack combat art will allow the unit to use a weapon and do a special attack, with extra effects, custom range and/or better stats.
+The action combat art will recreate the use of an item without the need of the unit having said item.
+Aside from that, they both have an additional cost: weapon uses (for attacks), life and stamina.

 HOW TO CREATE A COMBAT ART
 To make a combat art, you need to create a new Original Data.
 If you don't know how to use Original Data, check the instructions below.